xiaomi-research/lego-edit/README.md

 We open-source this project for academic research.
 The vast majority of images used in this project are either generated or licensed.
 If you have any concerns, please contact us, and we will promptly remove any inappropriate content.
-Our code is released under the Apache 2.0 License,, while our models are under the CC BY-NC 4.0 License.
+Our code is released under the Apache 2.0 License, while our models are under the CC BY-NC 4.0 License.
 Any models related to <a href="https://huggingface.co/black-forest-labs/FLUX.1-dev" target="_blank">FLUX.1-dev</a> base model must adhere to the original licensing terms.
 <br><br>This research aims to advance the field of generative AI.
 Users are free to